nockty/norenfas/README.md

 solve hard:   ~200µs
 ```

-To profile and get a [flamegraph](https://github.com/flamegraph-rs/flamegraph): `cargo flamegraph --root --bench solve_benchmark -- --bench`.
-Well, it isn't that useful for this project that has about two functions.
+To profile and get a [flamegraph](https://github.com/flamegraph-rs/flamegraph), run: `cargo flamegraph --root --bench solve_benchmark -- --bench`.
+It isn't very useful for a recursive solver that has about two functions, though!

 ## Resources